neo4j/graph-data-science-client/doc/sphinx/source/plugin/misc.rst

    Returns the memory summary of a user

-.. py:function:: gds.debug.sysInfo() -> Series[Any]
+.. py:function:: gds.debug.sys_info() -> DebugSysInfoResult

-    Returns details about the status of the system
+    Returns details about the status of the system.
+Not available in AuraDS.

 .. py:function:: gds.debug.arrow() -> Series[Any]